ashutosh9951/atlan_lily/README.md

   kafka - separate topics for the tenants cockroachDB -  separate databases for the tenants elastic - separete indexes for the tenants
-  We can then use the tenantId is the jwt toke to set the right context for each API requests ,The application service layer controls the logic , so that it only accesses the relavent resources
+  We can then use the tenantId is the jwt token to set the right context for each API requests ,The application service layer controls the logic , so that it only accesses the relavent resources